 Performance

-At the sector level, stock selection in information technology had a positive impact on the Fund’s performance.
-Stock selection in financials and industrials had a negative impact.
+At the sector level, stock selection in consumer discretionary and materials had the most positive impact on the Fund’s performance.
+Security selection in health care and industrials had a negative impact on performance.

 Outlook

-The Fund remains invested in a balanced portfolio of companies along different parts of the growth spectrum.
-The sub-advisor continues to focus on unique growth companies with good cash flows and strong balance sheets.
-The sub-advisor believes this is a good approach for long-term investing and to manage the current environment.
+The Fund’s holdings are a balanced structure of companies in different parts of the growth spectrum.
+The sub-advisor is focused on growth companies with good cash flows and strong balance sheets.
+The sub-advisor believes that these elements are important for long-term investing and in the current uncertain market environment.